jxmot/laravel9-learning/README.md

 Why?
 Because I've done that for you.
 I have gone through many Laravel tutorials(*good **and** bad*) and collected useful and *correct* directions and information.

-The tutorials and related source code you will find here have been *tested* and are *working*.
+The tutorials and related source code files you will find here have been *tested* and are *working*.

 # No Docker Required